Hypnos3/pploader/README.md

 PPLoader - Python Plugin Loader
 ====================

-The python plugin loader is a pluginloader for bukkit to load python plugins via jython.
+The python plugin loader is a pluginloader for bukkit/spigot/paper to load python plugins via jython.

 Using the plugin loader